mozilla/webxr-api/WebXR API.md

 The XRCartographicCoordinates are used in conjunction with the XRCoordinateSystem to represent a frame of reference that may optionally be positioned in relation to a geodetic frame like WGS84 for Earth, otherwise a sphere is assumed.

-### TODO

-- find geodetic frames for other planets and moons in this solar system
+- We could find geodetic frames for other planets and moons in this solar system

 ## XRCoordinateSystem